 Podcasters with the selfless mindset also do more than just churn out content.
 They also go the extra mile by answering questions listeners ask and taking note of topic suggestions given to them.

 Once you are able to effectively connect with your audience, you are also more likely to earn their trust and loyalty.
 As a podcaster, this can benefit you in more ways than you can possibly imagine.
 As Michael Hyatt shared, “Anything that you sell, you have a better chance of selling if they know that they can trust you.”

 Jon Nastor maintains there are generally two types of podcasts: podcasts for personal branding and podcasts for business.

 As the name suggests, this type of podcast centers on topics and episodes that are meant to help you become an authority in your niche.
 At the same time, it is also used to build a decent following and generate leads.

 Podcasts of this nature often emphasize their unique selling proposition.
 In other words, their primary focus is showing their listeners their unique voice and the qualities that makes them stand out from other podcasters in the same niche.

 This type of podcast is usually created by businesses that already have an audience on another platform (usually a website or blog).
 Aside from providing additional content to attract a totally different set of audience, podcasts that fall under this category help businesses develop a connection with both new and existing followers.

 “The Showrunner” podcast is a good example of this.
 Another is the “Business Reimagined” podcast by Danny Inny, owner of Mirasee, formerly known as Firepole Marketing.

-As mentioned earlier, creating a podcast episode involves a lot of work.
-If you want to build a loyal audience, you need to be willing to put in time and effort into each and every podcast episode.
-More important, you need to be able to deliver these episodes consistently.
+As mentioned earlier, running a podcast will require time and effort.
+If you want to build a loyal following, you need to be willing to give your 100% in each and every episode.
+More importantly, you need to be able to churn out podcast episodes on a consistent basis.